calestialgem/min_timer/README.md

 4. This crate provided a space where I could put more stuff about time, like profiling.
-5. Working with `f64`s is a lot more confortable; I saw this as I worked on the main loop.
+5. Working with `f64`s is a lot more comfortable; I saw this as I worked on the main loop.

 ---